blockchain/unused-My-Wallet-V3-jar/README.md

 Two .jar files will be created in the directory ./target :

-BitcoinjBIP44-jar-with-dependencies.jar : includes all dependencies and can be run from the command line using the Main.java harness.

 BitcoinjBIP44.jar : Can be included in any Java project 'as is' but requires inclusion of dependencies.
+Main.java harness not included.

+BitcoinjBIP44-jar-with-dependencies.jar : includes all dependencies and can be run from the command line using the Main.java harness (see command line switches below).

 ### Run using Main.java harness: